7 Examples of Malicious Code to Keep in Mind

 What is Malicious Code?

-Malicious code is a self-executable computer program that assumes various forms.
+Malicious code describes any code designed to do harm to a computer system – delivering malware, stealing data or exploiting systems in any harmful way.
+Malicious code can take various forms, from locally installed programs/software to scripting languages, browser add-ons/plug-ins, ActiveX controls, infected websites and many more.
 What that means, in simpler terms, is that the malicious code is packaged in a format that is familiar to either the victims or their devices, and activates itself once it gets in.

 Examples of malicious code computer program types include, but are not limited to: